 It is noteworthy that diffusion bonding emerges as the primary mechanism underpinning the friction welding process, as corroborated by prior research [29].
-Moreover, process's the effectiveness is significantly influenced by material mixing, serving a pivotal role in the entirety of the friction welding procedure [30, 31].
+Moreover, the process's effectiveness is significantly influenced by material mixing, serving a pivotal role in the entirety of the friction welding procedure [30, 31].